navinnair85/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 ##Data Transformation
 The run_analysis.R script performs the following actions to clean, transform and process the raw data:

-###1.Merge Separate Data Sets
+###1.
+Merge Separate Data Sets
 Train and Test data sets were merged to form X, Y and subject data sets

-###2.Extract only measurements on the mean and standard deviation for each measurement
+###2.
+Extract only measurements on the mean and standard deviation for each measurement
 Select only columns that have "mean" or "std" in the header

 ###3.
 Use descriptive activity names to name the activities in the data set